 Each academic department may offer student internships as a part of its approved course offerings.
 Each department will establish detailed internship guidelines approved by the appropriate division dean.
-These guidelines must include the College terms and conditions stated above.
+These guidelines must include the University terms and conditions stated above.

 The Department Chair will determine the suitability of a sponsor and/or student for an internship experience.